luisalvesmartins/bot2botnode/README.md

 ## Prerequisites

-Child bot application ID, secret and endpoint needs to be known.
+For every child bot you'll need to know:
+- application ID
+- app secret
+- endpoint.

 Master bot needs to be acessible from the child bot to enable reply communication.